 Once the lesser enemies are thinning out and we're left with just elites it's important to drag the elite along with you as you continue to gather more enemies.
 The bigger the pack you have the more damage you are going to do to all of them.
 Try to spend as little time as possible attacking singled out elites and always focus on gathering as much as you can.

 This build is very squishy and not very well suited for Hardcore play.
-Replace Exalted Soul with Near Death Experience and use String of Ears for extra toughness.
-You can also switch the last skill of your Scoundrel to Vanish.
-Unity instead of Convention of Elements is a solid option to trade some damage for double the toughness.
+Replace Seize the Initiative with Near Death Experience and you can also switch the last skill of your Scoundrel to Vanish.
+Check out our dedicated Hardcore Survival Guide to learn more about how to succeed in this game mode!